Never a dull moment with these exciting things to do in Singapore this month!

 boy on snow city slide - New things to do in Singapore November 2024

 Daredevils can now experience the rush of the Glacier Luge, the new thrilling 120-meter-long ice slide that’s officially the longest of its kind in Singapore.
-This extended slope is three storeys high, packed with twists, turns, and a whole lot of adrenaline, making it an absolute must for the thrill-seekers!
+This extended slope is three storeys high, packed with twists, turns, and a whole lot of adrenaline, making it an absolute must for thrill-seekers!

 girl on bumper car ride in snow city - New things to do in Singapore November 2024